 Ingredients

-There are only three must-have ingredients to make these hot chocolate bombs.
+There are only three must-have, simple ingredients to make these hot chocolate bombs.

-- Cocoa mix – Use your favourite here.
-The better quality brand you choose the tastier your hot chocolate will be.
+• Hot Cocoa Powder – Use your favourite here.
+The better quality brand you choose, the tastier your hot chocolate will be.
+For even better flavour, and to make them even more special, you can use homemade.

-You will probably want to decorate your cocoa bombs as well.
+You will probably want to decorate your cocoa bombs, too.
 I like to use a variety of fun candy sprinkles, but you can use crushed mints, shaved chocolate, or a simple drizzle of white chocolate.
 Get creative and have fun!
+There is absolutely no wrong way to decorate your chocolate bombs.

 Step by Step Instructions

-One – Melt the chocolate.
-I prefer to do this in a glass bowl over a simmering pot of water.
-I have better control of the melting than using a microwave, and I can keep the bowl over the hot water as I work, which keeps the perfect consistency.
+I prefer doing this in a glass heat-safe bowl over a simmering pot of water; this is the double boiler method.
+I have better control of the melting than when using a microwave, and I can keep the bowl over the hot water as I work, which keeps the perfect consistency.
+If you have an actual double boiler, you can use that instead.

-Fill the pot just enough so the bottom of the bowl barely touches the water.
-Heat over medium-low heat (I use setting 4 on my stove top) until melted and smooth.
+Fill the pot enough so the bottom of the bowl barely touches the water.
+Heat over medium-low heat (I use setting four on my stove top) until melted and smooth.
+Ensure you gently stir the chocolate as it heats to help disperse the heat and prevent it from getting too hot.

 Remove the pot from the heat, leaving the bowl in place.

-Two – Spoon about 2 teaspoons of chocolate into each mold.
+Two – Spoon about two teaspoons of chocolate into each mold.

-Expert Tip – If you are going to use the microwave to heat your chocolate, do so slowly.
+Expert Tip – If you use the microwave to heat your chocolate, do so slowly.
 Use 15-second intervals and stir between each interval.
 Once the chocolate is mostly melted, you should be able to stir it well enough to melt the rest.
-If it still needs a bit longer, reduce it to 5 second intervals to avoid burning the chocolate.
+If it still needs a bit longer, reduce it to 5-second intervals to avoid burning the chocolate.

 Five – Remove the molds from the freezer.
 Loosen the chocolate by gently stretching the edges of the molds.

-Fill 6 halves with cocoa mix and marshmallows.
-I have found 1 tablespoon of mix and 5-6 marshmallows are perfect.
+Fill six halves with hot cocoa mix and marshmallows.
+I have found one tablespoon of mix, and 5-6 marshmallows are perfect.

 Six – Place a clean plate over the hot pot of water.
 The steam will warm the plate.